Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 If you want to represent a political party then the next step would be to get involved with the local party as soon as possible.
 The group leader information can be found below on this page.

-If you are thinking of standing as an independent candidate you can contact member services on the details below, who will advice on the next election and any questions you may have.
+If you are thinking of standing as an independent candidate you can contact Electoral Services on the details below, who will give advice on the next election and any questions you may have.

 The national 'Be A Councillor' website provides information for anyone thinking of becoming a Councillor, including personal profiles and useful resources.